Shutdown of ABS-CBN broadcasting: After broadcast stoppage

-The discontinuation of ABS-CBN's terrestrial broadcast operations created difficulties during the onslaught of Typhoon Vongfong (Ambo), when authorities and residents of some distant provinces, including Aurora, Quezon, and Sorsogon, reported being unable to get updated information about the typhoon from other sources because ABS-CBN was the only national television station whose signal could reach them, and internet data was hard to get in their area.
+The discontinuation of ABS-CBN's terrestrial broadcast operations created difficulties during the onslaught of Typhoon Vongfong (Ambo), when authorities and residents of some distant provinces, including Aurora, Quezon, and Sorsogon, reported being unable to get updated information about the typhoon from other sources because ABS-CBN was the only national television station whose signal could reach them, and mobile internet signal reception of good quality was hard to get in their area.
+Being that the income of much of the population in these areas belong to lower tiers, it could be safely assumed that there was barely if any fixed wired internet service (be it Dial-up through conventional telephone lines, cable internet or optic fiber) to these areas before weather conditions deteriorated.

-On June 4, 2020, it was announced that Kapamilya Channel would air programs from ABS-CBN such as Ang Probinsyano and ASAP Natin 'To beginning June 13, 2020, on cable and satellite TV providers nationwide.
+On June 4, 2020, it was announced that Kapamilya Channel would air programs from ABS-CBN such as Ang Probinsyano, It's Showtime and ASAP Natin 'To beginning June 13, 2020, on cable and satellite TV providers nationwide.

 After the committee vote

 Some members of Congress expressed dismay over the decision, including Cagayan de Oro Rep. Rufus Rodriguez, who called the denial "defying evidence".
 Progressive and sectoral groups in the Philippines such as Akbayan, Kilusang Magbubukid ng Pilipinas, and Pamalakaya also slammed the body for the vote.
 However, on July 13, 2020, Speaker Alan Peter Cayetano stood by the decision to deny the network its franchise.